Descendants of Louis XIV

-Louis XIV (1638–1715), the Bourbon monarch of the Kingdom of France, was the son of King Louis XIII of France and Queen Anne.
+Louis XIV (1638–1715), the Bourbon monarch of the Kingdom of France, was the son of Louis XIII and Queen Anne.

 The descendants of Louis XIV are numerous.
 Although only one of his children by his wife Maria Theresa of Spain survived past infancy, Louis had many illegitimate children by his mistresses.
 This article deals with the children of Louis XIV and in turn their senior descendants.

 Legitimate issue by Maria Theresa of Spain

 She was born as Infanta María Teresa of Spain (also known as María Teresa of Austria, because she was by birth a member of Casa d'Austria, House of Austria), at the Royal Monastery of El Escorial.
 Maria was the daughter of Philip IV of Spain and Elisabeth of France.
 María Teresa thus combined the blood of Philip III of Spain and Margarita of Austria, on her father's side, and that of Henry IV of France and Marie de' Medici, on her mother's side.

 In his turn, Philip III was the son of Philip II of Spain and Anna of Austria who was, herself, a daughter of Maximilian II, Holy Roman Emperor and Maria of Spain.
 Philip II and Maria of Spain were siblings, being both children of Charles V, Holy Roman Emperor and Isabella of Portugal.
 María Teresa, therefore, like many Habsburgs, was a product of years and generations of royal intermarriage between cousins.

 In 1659, as the war with France began to wind down, a union between the two royal families, of Spain and of France, was proposed as a means to secure peace.
 María Teresa and Louis XIV were double first-cousins, and it was proposed that they wed.
-His father was Louis XIII of France, who was the brother of her mother, while her father was brother to Anne of Austria, his mother.
+His father was Louis XIII, who was the brother of her mother, while her father was brother to Anne of Austria, his mother.